advokaten/Swedish-language-for-SNESC/README.md

 Drag and drop as with any .hmod

 NOTE:
-You will need to use a font that support Nordic characters, otherwise ÅÄÖ/åäö might be missing.
+You will need to use a font that support Nordic characters, otherwise ÅÄÖ/åäö might be missing.<br>
 If you use the provided font files, make sure you use DanTheMan827's font remount .hmod.

 Module by Advokaten